-- (v) Criterion-referenced or group-administered criterion- referenced assessments; - (vi) Student work, language samples or portfolios. - (3) With respect to each basic skill considered, the EPT shall specifically identify in its report: - (i) Each type of measure considered by the Team; - (ii) The finding of the Team, with respect to each measure considered, as to whether and why the measure met (or did not meet) the 15th percentile, -1.0 standard deviation, or equivalent standard, in order to support a finding of adverse effect; - (i) The specific testing data/scores, student work, and/or education records relied upon by the Team to support its finding under subparagraph (ii) that a measure did or did not meet the standard; and - (iv) A statement of each basic skill area in which the disability was determined to have an adverse effect, based upon (i)-(iii). - (e) A child may not be determined to be eligible under these rules if the determinant factor for that eligibility decision is lack of instruction in reading, including the essential components of reading instruction (phonemic awareness, phonics, fluency including oral reading skills, vocabulary development, reading comprehension strategies), or math, or limited English proficiency; and the child does not otherwise meet the eligibility criteria of these rules. - (f) If a child has a disability that results in an adverse effect on his or her educational performance in one or more of the basic skills, the EPT shall, in the following order: - (1) Consider the interventions, services, and accommodations the student may need, and - (2) Determine and provide justification that the student requires specially designed instruction that cannot be provided within the school's standard instructional conditions, or provided through the school's educational support system. - (g) Basic skill areas- - (1) Unless otherwise specified in the disability category in these rules, basic skill areas are: - (i) Oral expression; - (ii) Listening comprehension; - (iii) Written expression;
+- (a) A child shall be eligible for special education if: - (1) He or she has one or more of the disabilities described in Rule 2362.1; - (2) and - (3) The student needs special education services to benefit from his or her educational program and this support cannot be provided through the educational support system, standard instructional conditions or supplementary aids and services provided in the school. - (b) The\two criteria listed in section (a) above shall also be applied at the time the student receives a re-evaluation to determine eligibility. - (c) A formal evaluation process, documented in a report as required by Rule 2362.2.6 shall be used to determine whether the above criteria are met. - (e) A child may not be determined to be eligible under these rules if the determinant factor for that eligibility decision is lack of instruction in reading, including the essential components of reading instruction (phonemic awareness, phonics, fluency including oral reading skills, vocabulary development, reading comprehension strategies), or math, or limited English proficiency; and the child does not otherwise meet the eligibility criteria of these rules. - (f) If a child has a disability the EPT shall, in the following order: - (1) Consider the interventions, services, and accommodations the student may need, and - (2) Determine and provide justification that the student requires specially designed instruction that cannot be provided within the school's standard instructional conditions, or provided through the school's educational support system. - (g) Basic skill areas, aligned with state standards- - (1) Unless otherwise specified in the disability category in these rules, basic skill areas are: - (i) Oral expression; - (ii) Listening comprehension; - (iii) Written expression;